Search

 Sticky Rice Stuffed Japanese Pumpkin Instructions

-• To soften the tough skin of the Japanese pumpkin, in a large steamer over medium heat, bring water to a boil.
-Place the pumpkin inside.
-Cover the lid, and steam for 10 minutes.
-(Alternatively, place the Japanese pumpkin in an oven, and bake at 375 degrees F, or 191 degrees C, for 20 minutes.)
+• To soften the tough skin of the Japanese pumpkin, place it in a steamer over medium heat and bring the water to a boil.
+Cover and steam for 10 minutes.

-• After the skin has softened up, use a knife to cut off the top.
-Remove the seed, and set aside.
+• Once the skin has softened, use a knife to cut off the top.
+Remove the seeds and set aside.

-• To make the sauce, in a bowl mix in the soy sauce, oyster sauce, hoisin sauce, white pepper, and water.
-Whisk.
+• To make the sauce, combine soy sauce, oyster sauce, hoisin sauce, white pepper, and water in a bowl.
+Whisk to combine.

 • In a pan over medium-low heat, add the avocado oil, shallot, Chinese sausage, dried shrimp, and shiitake mushrooms.
-Stir-fry until aromatic for about 1 minute.
+Stir-fry until aromatic, about 1 minute.

-• Place in the sticky rice and stir-fry for 1 minute.
-Then pour in the sauce, cover the lid, and cook for about 15 minutes over medium-low heat.
+• Add the drained sticky rice and stir-fry for 1 minute.
+Then pour in the sauce, cover the lid, and cook over medium-low heat for about 15 minutes.

 • Stuff the filling inside the Japanese pumpkin.